• Success

 Match and Merge

-Match and Merge rules development is a recursive process of test, review, and revise until the match and merge rules meet the business requirements.
+Match and Merge rules development is a recursive process of testing, reviewing, and revising until the match and merge rules meet the business requirements.
 With a complete knowledge of the data coming from various sources, the MDM architect initializes and evaluates the under/over matching conditions and then iteratively fine tunes the match and merge rules until an acceptable data consolidation is achieved.
 Different match rule sets can be developed for the Initial data load (IDL) and the ongoing delta load data.

 Merging customer entities and attributes from different source systems into a single customer entity requires source owner agreement on which source values to be saved in the master customer entity.
 This exercise needs a thorough study of the reliability of data coming from the sources.
 Source A may have high accuracy on Customer name and DOB.
 Source B may have high accuracy on Customer address.
 Ideally the master customer entity should have the name and DOB from source A and address data from Source B. Merge trust scores are configured based on this logic.